harisdev-netizen/harisdev-netizen/README.md

 Want to collaborate, learn, or just chat?
 Feel free to reach out to me at - mharispk321@gmail.com.

 Technologies:
-- Javascript, C& C++, React, PHP, jQuery
+- Javascript, C & C++, React, PHP, jQuery

 Also interested in:
 - Machine Learning, Blogging, Wordpress, Cyber Security